 Make sure that you immediately freeze the fruit before it browns.
 Exposing the fruit to air will cause oxidation and browning.

-The flavor will definitely change once the fruit gets oxidized.
+The flavor will change once the fruit gets oxidized.
 You will have to prepare the fruit quickly then freeze it immediately.
 The container should not contain any air, too.
 The best ones would be cling wrap and sealable freezer-safe bags.

 Another way to avoid browning is to add acidic agents.
 An example is brushing the entire fruit with lemon juice.